We Need Your Support!

 Part of the open-air theater’s present fame stems from its use as a stage for concerts, plays, and various performances.

 Its privileged location on the southwestern slope of the Acropolis hasn’t hurt its reputation either.

 In this article, we’ll go through everything you need to know about the famous Odeon of Herodes Atticus: its long history, its location, how and when to visit it, and what you can expect to see there.

 Why is the Odeon of Herodes Atticus a unique attraction?

-The Odeon of Herodes Atticus is one of the oldest and most prestigious theatres in the world.
+The Odeon of Herodes Atticus is one of the world’s oldest and most prestigious theatres.

 In the times of ancient Greece, the amphitheaters called Odeons were used for hosting plays and musical performances as well as gathering places for locals – and the “Herodeon” was the most famous among them.

 But its fame extended way beyond the ancient era.

 Since its reopening about 60 years ago, the Odeon of Herodes Atticus saw world-class artists walking its stage to entertain the crowds like Frank Sinatra, Luciano Pavarotti, Liza Minelli, Maria Callas, Nana Mouskouri, and many more.

 Today, this legendary open-air theater serves as the main venue for the events of the Athens Epidaurus Festival, which takes place every year in the summertime, upholding the tradition of hosting extraordinary events at the glorious Odeon.